Coin appraisal

 Een hand houdt een oude zilveren munt vast met een afbeelding van een zittende vrouwelijke figuur en het jaartal 1694.

-A valuation provides insight into the market value, origin and condition of your coin or collection.
-This value is based on several factors, including rarity, quality, metal content and current demand on the international market.
+An appraisal provides insight into the market value, origin and condition of your coin or collection.
+That value is determined by several factors, including rarity, quality, metal content and current demand on the international market.

-A silver ducaton, a gold tenner, or an emergency coin each requires a different expertise and assessment method.
-Our specialists use historical sources, auction results and modern frames of reference to arrive at an accurate valuation.
+A silver ducaton, a Dutch gold ten-guilder coin, or an emergency coin each requires different expertise and a different assessment method.
+Our specialists use historical sources, auction results and modern reference frameworks to arrive at an accurate valuation.

 Hand inspecteert een gouden munt met een vergrootglas, met een afbeelding van een bewapende ridder en omringende tekst.